 Editor’s Caveat: There is fierce debate on the black/brown shoes with navy suit divide.
 This is my opinion only, so proceed with caution.
-In fact, the high minded and haughty sartorialists over at GQ seem to think I’m some sort of heretic.
+In fact, the high minded sartorialists over at GQ seem to think I’m some sort of heretic.

 6. Black Blazers or SuitsUnless you’re moonlighting as a waiter or have a super tight schedule before your uncle Fred’s funeral, black blazers or suits are a no no for Realtors… or any professionals outside the entertainment or catering industries for that matter.

 They keep popping up on Realtors because there seems to be this myth popularized by Hollywood that professionals wear black suits…

 Instead, go with navy blue, charcoal, or grey.

 7. Red “Power Ties”Another relic from the days of Michael Jackson and the Iran Contra affair, the “power tie”, most often appearing in red or other brash colors, will just make you look silly.